-31.3.2.4.1 Eligibility and Qualification Criteria for Entities and Projects31.3.2.4.1.1 Entity Pre-Qualification
+Section 31.3.2.4.1.1 to demonstrate its capability to satisfy the applicable qualification criteria,

+31.3.2.4.1.1 Developer Entity Pre-Qualification and Timing

-The ISO shall provide each entity with an opportunity to demonstrate that it has or can draw upon the financial resources, technical expertise, and experience needed to develop, construct, operate and maintain a project proposed to address specific congestion identified in the CARIS.
-The ISO shall consider the qualifications of each entity in an even-handed and nondiscriminatory manner, treating Transmission Owners and Other Developers alike.
+The ISO shall provide each Developerentity with an opportunity to demonstrate that it has or can draw upon the financial resources, technical expertise, and experience needed to develop, construct, operate and maintain a transmission project proposed to address specific congestion identified in the CARIS.
+The ISO shall consider the qualifications of each

+Developerentity in an even-handed and non-discriminatory manner, treating Transmission

+Owners and Other Developers alike.
 Any entity that demonstrates that it has or can draw upon the necessary financial resources and technical expertise shall be eligible to propose a project as a solution to address specific congestion identified in the CARIS.

-Any entity seeking to become eligible to propose to develop a project as a solution to address specific congestion identified in the CARIS shall submit any information, or update any previously submitted information, it considers relevant to its qualifications to the ISO.
-Such information may be submitted at any time.
-The ISO shall within 15 days of an entity's submittal, notify the entity if the information is incomplete.
-The entity shall submit the additional information within the time period specified in the ISO Procedures.
+The ISO shall make a determination on the qualification of Aany Developerentity seeking to become eligible to propose to develop a transmission project as a solution to address specific congestion identified in the CARIS based on the following criteria: shall submit any information, or update any previously submitted information, it considers relevant to its qualifications to the ISO.